-- Candidate's research and scholarly production has attracted favorable peer reviews and comments that refer to quality and reflect strong evidence of potential for future productivity - Candidate has secured grant and external support and provides evidence of continuing efforts to secure more - Evidence of regular local and external peer review of research and scholarly production - Evidence of regular and significant dissemination of scholarly production and research findings - In the School of Social Work, during the period of time under review, the candidate should average more than: - One publication of a peer reviewed journal article or acquisition of a funded research grant every other year, and - A conference presentation of a peer reviewed paper or poster, a written report on unfunded research, submission of a grant proposal, or publication of a book chapter, monograph, etc. every other year.
+- Candidate's research and scholarly production has attracted favorable peer reviews and comments that refer to quality and reflect strong evidence of potential for future productivity - Candidate has secured internal grants and/or external support and provides evidence of continuing efforts to secure more - Evidence of regular local and external peer review of research and scholarly production - Evidence of regular and significant dissemination of scholarly production and research findings - In the School of Social Work, during the period of time under review, the candidate should average at least: - One publication of a peer reviewed journal article or acquisition of funded support every other year, and - A conference presentation of a peer reviewed paper or poster, a written report on unfunded research, submission of a grant proposal, or publication of a book chapter, monograph, etc. every other year.